onekiloparsec/FITSImporter/README.md

 The following command line is run at the end of the Xcoce build phase to ensure the FITSImporter is taken into account:

     /usr/bin/mdimport -r ${HOME}/Library/Spotlight/FITSImporter.mdimporter

+If you downloaded the binary directly, put it in:

+    ${HOME}/Library/Spotlight

+and then run the above command in your Terminal.

 Once done, you can look for FITS files in your drive using Spotlight.